geomob/geomob-website/_posts/2019-03-06-june-19th-geomob-lon-details.markdown

 * [Tom Timms](https://twitter.com/TomTheMap) will present _Probably the largest Geospatial data capture project you have never heard of._

-More speakers will be added here as people volunteer.
-Please let us know if you would like to speak.

 Interesting talks, and geobeers!
 A geo good time is guaranteed.

 If you can't attend (or even if you can) be sure to sign up for